Waddah Sadek

-Waddah Sadek (وضاح صادق; born September 28, 1968, in Lebanon) is a Lebanese politician and political strategist.
-He serves as a Member of Parliament in the Parliament of Lebanon representing Beirut II.
-He also sits on the board of directors of its. communications.
+Waddah Sadek (وضاح صادق; born September 28, 1968, in Damascus, Syria) is a naturalized Lebanese politician and political strategist of Palestinian origin.
+He was granted the Lebanese citizenship under the Naturalization Decree of 1994, alongside about 100,000 people, and currently serves as a Member of Parliament in the Parliament of Lebanon representing Beirut II.
+He also sits on the board of directors of its communications.

 Early life and education

 Waddah Sadek was born on September 28, 1968.
 In 1989, he enrolled into the Lebanese American University where he studied Business and subsequently graduated with a BSc in Business Administration in 1991.

 Career

 After his education, Sadek went into TV production and event management.
 Between 1990 and 1993 he served as the Head of Sports for the Lebanese TV station Al Jadeed.
 In 1995, he also produced of some of the main sports shows like Kick off on Future TV, Pepsi koura (MBC) and PRO Center on MBC till 2018.
 Briefly after working with Al Jadeed 2001, he founded Allied Advertising, a communication agency Lebanon, Qatar and KSA.
 He is also the founder of Proteam Sports & Management, responsible for organizing Arab Sports & Youth Minister's Congress in 2013.